ardanlabs/gotraining/02-array_slices_maps/02-slices/readme.md

 **Part A** Declare a nil slice of integers.
 Create a loop that increments a counter variable by 10 five times and appends these values to the slice.
 Iterate over the slice and display each value.

 **Part B** Declare a slice of five strings and initialize the slice with string literal values.
 Display all the elements.
-Take a slice of the second and third elements (index 1 and 2) and display the index position and value of each element in the new slice.
+Take a slice of the first and second indexes and display the index position and value of each element in the new slice.

 [Answer](exercises/exercise1/exercise1.go) ([Go Playground](http://play.golang.org/p/9ir4vinceh))